Notorious

 Story & Plot Summary: Notorious

-Quick Plot Summary: Notorious is a Thriller, Romance, Mystery film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1946, Notorious is a Thriller, Romance, Mystery film directed by Alfred Hitchcock.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Cary Grant.

 Story Breakdown